 Singapore is one of the nations that heavily supports academic education.
 Their education system is exam-oriented.
 This means that the nation strives to teach children mostly academic skills and they are famous for their mathematics programs.
 The students from Singapore took the first position when it came to cognitive skills and third position for overall cognitive ability.
 Teachers are supported to study and grow professionally throughout their careers.

 The Netherlands takes the eighth position in Pearson’s education ratings.
 It provides alternative languages that students in grades one to four can learn.
 They have managed to keep their graduation rate at 94 percent by funnelling extra funds to the minority and poor students.
 As UNESCO reports, primary schools with a high proportion of minority students have an average of 58 percent more support staff and tutors compared to other learning institutions.

 Germany took the seventh position in the Education Index compiled by the UN.
 They have been reforming and updating their education policies by adopting national standards and increasing the support of disadvantaged students.
 The country is also dedicated to pushing digitalization forward in schools to teach the youngsters digital skills that are vital for future work.
 Germany is the next best place to educate your child completely for free at a high standard.

 Learning from other nations helps improve education worldwide

 Leaders in developing countries need to learn from the leading nations in education listed above if they want to get the same or even better results as the top countries with good education.
 However, they need to adjust any scheme or program to their own situation with regards to funds, resources, and cultural conditions.
 Parents play a vital role in improving education too by working with educators and policymakers closely, providing feedback and recommendations.

-Jessica Chapman, a writing editor from Chicago working at a top essay writing service the UK from Chicago.
+- Jessica Chapman is a writing editor from Chicago working at a top essay writing service and with eduintello.com.
 She is into sport and politics, enjoys traveling.